tommylge/Botright/README.md

 ## Usage

 ### Botright is currently only available in async mode.

 ### It is fully plugable with your existing playwright code.
-You only have to change your browser initialization!
+You only have to change your browser initialization

 ```py
 import asyncio